-Notification and proof of the incident will be required in the form of a statement from the appropriate Statutory Health Authority, confirming that the infection is medically acquired.
+Notification and proof of the incident will be required via a statement from the appropriate Statutory Health Authority, confirming that the infection is medically acquired.

 We must have open access to all blood samples and be able to obtain independent testing of such blood samples.